 - Hezbollah territories located in the south of Lebanon, close to the border with Israel

-Thinks to keep in mind when visiting a Hezbollah area
+Things to keep in mind when visiting a Hezbollah area

-- Don’t even think of taking pictures or let anyone see you with a camera
+Don’t even think of taking pictures or let anyone see you with a camera

-- Some locals may be hostile and you might be kicked out for no reason.
+Some locals may be hostile and you might be kicked out for no reason.
 If you have the chance to go with a Lebanese, then do it

-- In these areas there are no tourists.
-Many of the residents can’t even understand why would someone come to their area for tourism purposes.
+In these areas, there are no tourists.
+Many of the residents can’t understand why someone would to come to their area for tourism purposes.

-- Today, Hezbollah areas are relatively safe.
+Today, Hezbollah areas are relatively safe.
 I say relatively because there’s one suicide bombing per year, approximately.
 To be safer, stay away from crowds.

 Before heading to any of those areas, check the current situation with a local Lebanese.
-The areas close to the Israeli border require a especial permit.
+The areas close to the Israeli border require a special permit.
 To get it, go to any police station in either Saida or Beirut.
-You get it instantly.
+You will get it instantly.

 The isolated case of Tripoli